gyoussif/backend-challenge/README.md

 1. we can cache the queries using redis to reduce the load on the db
 2. we can optimize the database schema by
     1. remove Review table
-    2. replace review field in the answer model by inheriting the timestampmodel to get
+    2. replace review field in the answer model by inheriting the timestampmodel
+    3. make choices and questions relation one to many instead of many to many
 3. use pagination to limit the number of results returned by the endpoint
+4. we can integrate with elasticsearch for faster querying